nodelogicau/semcal/docs/linking/hub.md

-# Semantic Calendaring - Hub
+# Semantic Calendaring - Linking: Hub

 A link to a WebSub hub used for topic registration and subscription.

 ## Push Notifications

-WebSub is a W3C standard for publishing updates to subscribers on the Web.
+[WebSub](../publishing/websub.md) is a W3C standard for publishing updates to subscribers on the Web.
 Typically, this is used to publish Atom and RSS feed updates, however it also support other content types.